Powell River-class ferry

 The Powell River-class ferry is a class of ships formerly operated by BC Ferries.
-The open deck vessels were mostly used on low-to-moderate volume routes, with Mayne Queen having operated permanently on Route 5, connecting the Outer Gulf Islands with Swartz Bay, Powell River Queen having served on Route 23, Campbell River to Quadra Island, and Bowen Queen having been on relief duty, typically filling in on Routes 4, 5, and 9.
+The open deck vessels were mostly used on low-to-moderate volume routes along the British Columbia Coast, with Mayne Queen having operated permanently on Route 5, connecting the Outer Gulf Islands with Swartz Bay, Powell River Queen having served on Route 23, Campbell River to Quadra Island, and Bowen Queen having been on relief duty, typically filling in on Routes 4, 5, and 9.

-By 2023, the Powell River-class ferries were all retired and superseded by new hybrid-electric Island-class ferries.
-When the Powell River Queen, the lead ship, was retired in January 2023, she was the oldest ferry in revenue service with BC Ferries.
+By 2023, the Powell River-class ferries were all retired and superseded by new hybrid-electric ferries.
+When Powell River Queen, the lead ship, was retired in January 2023, she was the oldest ferry in revenue service with BC Ferries.

 History

 In 1961, as part of Premier W. A. C. Bennett's vision to create a provincially-owned ferry service, BC Ferry Authority bought out and took over operations of the remaining routes in British Columbia owned at the time by Black Ball Ferry Line: between Horseshoe Bay and mid-Vancouver Island, between Horseshoe Bay and Bowen Island, as well as its routes in the Howe Sound and in the Jervis Inlet.

 In 1965, the Victoria Machinery Depot built three minor vessels for the Authority for about a million dollar apiece to replace aging Black Ball vessels.
 They were each built with a capacity for 50 vehicles.
-The first of the class to enter service on June 16, 1965, was the Powell River Queen, which was initially deployed to the waters of the Jervis Inlet to sail between Saltery Bay, south of Powell River, and Earls Cove, north of Sechelt.
-Her sisters the Mayne Queen and Bowen Queen joined the Powell River later that year on the Southern Gulf Islands route and the Bowen Island route, respectively.
+The first of the class to enter service on June 16, 1965, was Powell River Queen, which was initially deployed to the waters of the Jervis Inlet to sail between Saltery Bay, south of Powell River, and Earls Cove, north of Sechelt.
+Her sisters, Mayne Queen and Bowen Queen, joined Powell River later that year on the Southern Gulf Islands route and the Bowen Island route, respectively.

 In 1979, all three vessels of the class were stretched and re-engined for nine million dollars.
 This increased their capacities to 70 vehicles.
-Surging demand for ferry travel caused the Bowen Queen and the Powell River Queen to eventually get re-deployed to other routes so that larger ferries could replace them.
+Surging demand for ferry travel caused Bowen Queen and Powell River Queen to eventually be re-deployed to other routes so that larger ferries could replace them.
 These vessels would continue to serve until the early 2020s.